dethe/dungeonnights/about.md

 * Melody as Enkirash the Wizard
 * Marie as Talisa the Ranger and Mija the Watersphinx
 * Stephanie as Andrew Price, Cleric of Kirt the Clean

+The players for Library of Dungeons are:

+* Mike as Hock the Fighter
+* Pavel as Rondo the Great Wizard
+* Alex as Hawthorn, Cleric of Zorika the Earth Mother

+And in both cases:

 * Dethe as the Dungeon Master and Chronicler

 ### Contact me